Devansh-Seth-DEV/Devansh-Seth-DEV/README.md

 - Leadership & Agile project handling using Jira & sprint planning.
 - A deep love for C++, Python, and system-level understanding.

-I'm also developing a mental wellness a virtual companion app, combining role-play, gamified learning paths, and behavioral personalization — helping young adults grow socially and emotionally.

 I’m always open to networking, mentorship, and opportunities that challenge me to level up.

-Currently I am actively maintain a GitHub repository — [DSA-Playground](https://github.com/Devansh-Seth-DEV/DSA-Playground) — where I consistently solve and implement advanced DSA concepts, including handcrafted problems and reusable segment trees.
+I've made a DSA Learning repository — [DSA-Playground](https://github.com/Devansh-Seth-DEV/DSA-Playground) — where I solve and implement advanced DSA concepts, including handcrafted problems and reusable segment trees.

 My approach to learning is by doing, observing, and teaching others — and I enjoy turning complex ideas into practical, real-world tools.